Commonpoint Queens Ladders for Leaders Program – Frequently Asked Questions

 Do I need Working Papers?

 Yes.
-If you are selected for a Ladders position and you are under the age of 18 (as of July 1, 2020), you must submit your most current working paper.
+If you are selected for a Ladders position and you are under the age of 18, you must submit your most current working paper.
 Working papers can be obtained through any New York City Public High School or District Family Advocates office

 At what types of companies are the internship opportunities?